While the history of direct mail precedes our 16th president, one of his famous quotes underscores why modern consumers trust direct mail marketing.

 The team at Marketing Sherpa recently asked 2400 consumers which type of advertising channels they trust for purchase decision information.
 The results are pretty eye-opening.

-76% of consumers trust direct mail when it comes to purchasing decisions.
+76% of consumers trust direct mail when they want to make a purchase decision, over digital channels.
+(Source: MarketingSherpa) @MarketingSherpa

 It turns out that the top 5 most trusted marketing channels are older, offline and generally regarded as either in decline or flat-lining by many marketers.